-Informal action to resolve the issue: Please provide details a already taken to your complaint and why this did not work. of any a ction that you have
+Informal action to resolve the issue: Please provide details of any action that you have already taken to your complaint and why this did not work.

 Outcome requested: Please set out what outcome you are see why and how you believe that this will resolve the issue. king fr om your complaint, and

 Declaration:

-I confirm that the above statements are true to the best of and belief.
-I understand that making any false, malicious or in disciplinary action being taken against me by the school. making false, malicious or untrue allegations can be treated untru (In the e allegations may result e most serious cases,
+I confirm that the above statements are true to the best of -

+and belief.
+I understand that making any false, malicious or untrue allegations may result in disciplinary action being taken against me by the School.
+(In the most serious cases,

+making false, malicious or untrue allegations can be treated

 Signature:

 Name: Date:

 FOR COMPLETION BY COMPLAINT OFFICER:

 Date form received:

 Date of formal meeting:

 Date investigation commissioned:

 Date of formal outcome meeting:

 Date Employee notified of written outcome:

 Date appeal received:

-Date of appeal meeting:

 Date Employee advised of the written appeal outcome: